dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 #### Impersonate service account

-This feature allows users authenticating via local OAuth to access BigQuery resources based on the permissions of a service account.
+This feature allows users authenticating using local OAuth to access BigQuery resources based on the permissions of a service account.

 For a general overview of this process, see the official docs for [Creating Short-lived Service Account Credentials](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct).